Victorian Genealogy

 Also see Monuments and War Memorials.

-Also see Funeral Director and Undertaker Records.
+Also see Funeral Directors and Undertakers.

 Cemeteries and crematoria have to be run by cemetery trusts in Victoria.
 There are an estimated 625 operational cemeteries in Victoria.
 Of these, 575 were public cemeteries governed by 496 cemetery trusts.
 Most of the rest are private cemeteries associated with religious groups.
 Seventy five cemetery trusts had their local government appointed as trustees in 1999.
 There were three pioneer memorial parks in 1999.
-There are ten crematoria operating in Victoria.
+There are nine crematoria operating in Victoria.
 There are six war cemeteries.

 The location of cemeteries may be included on Parish and Township Plans, Put Away Plans or in the Historic Plans Collection held by Public Record Office Victoria.
 See under Plans.